multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 **Default Value:**
 - 600 rounds (10 blocks/minute × 60 minutes = 1 hour at 6s blocks)
 - For 0.6s blocks: Consider 6000 rounds (100 blocks/minute × 60 minutes)

+**Note:** There is no default timestamp offset.
+When using timestamp-based endpoints (`getSafePriceByTimestampOffset`, `getLpTokensSafePriceByTimestampOffset`), the offset must always be provided as a parameter.

 ### Constants